khoj-ai/openpaper/server/README.md

 # Server

-This server manages the backend for the Annotated Paper project, which allows users to upload, chat with, annotate, and manage research papers in one place.
+This server manages the backend for the Open Paper project, which allows users to upload, chat with, annotate, and manage research papers in one place.

 ## Prerequisites
 - Python 3.12 or higher